 Hera will carry also two small CubeSats: Juventas will perform the first radar probe of an asteroid, while Milani (ex APEX) will perform a multispectral mineral survey of its makeup.
 These two nanosatellites will be deployed a few hundred meters above the surface and will fly closer to their target asteroid and take more risks than the main Hera spacecraft, and will both end up landing on the surface once their main mission goals are achieved.
 The hope is that both CubeSats survive their descent to return some observations, including close-up views of the surface material.

 Hera is planned to launch in October 2024 and rendezvous with asteroid Didymos in 2026.
-It is baselined for an Ariane-62 Astris launch.
+It was baselined for an Ariane-62 Astris launch, but in October 2022 a SpaceX Falcon-9 v1.2 (Block 5) was selected.

 |Type / Application:||Asteroid flyby|